codeque-co/codeque/README.md

 ✅ see if async can speed up files search

+❌ Market research on eslint and babel auto plugins

 ❌ Try
   - `tsc --extendedDiagnostics`
     How long stuff took and how big/complex it is.